-- Animal experiments have shown that a sensory experience that causes neither reward nor punishment is hardly remembered at all.
-For exif you want to memorized something, try to link it with a reward or punishment thing. - Electrical recordings from the brain show that a newly experienced sensory stimulus almost always excites multiple areas in the cerebral cortex.
+Animal experiments have shown that a sensory experience that causes neither reward nor punishment is hardly remembered at all.

+• Electrical recordings from the brain show that a newly experienced sensory stimulus almost always excites multiple areas in the cerebral cortex.